 PROCESSING Dry-processed (Natural)

 The Catalyst Trade-branded community lot Dur Feres (meaning Wild Horse, in Amharic) serves as the ultimate ambassador for Ethiopian coffee.
 Embodying the terroir of the region it hails from—in this case, Guji — Dur Feres lots are intentionally sourced from thousands of smallholders through multiple washing stations.
 The lots are great representatives of their respective micro regions.
 This one of the classic ways to create community lots.

-Community Lot is one of these value-driven sourcing models.
-It is a multi-faceted program that helps farmers sell a significantly larger part of their harvest.
-Ethiopia is full of high-scoring coffees, and it is easy to source top a top-shelf coffee that scores 88+/100.
-However, these kinds of beans usually has a small share in the whole harvest.
+Community Lot is a value-driven sourcing model that helps farmers sell a significantly larger part of their harvest.
+Ethiopia is full of high-scoring coffees, however these kinds of beans usually has a small share in the whole harvest.
 Once these top-shelf coffees are sold, the producers end up with hundreds bags of quality coffee.
-Even if top-scoring coffee has better profitability, the farmers need to sell most of their harvests to be able to make a fair living.
-Community Lot solves this problem.
-Catalyst Trade works with producers around the country to curate a specialty-grade blend.
-These blends are curated using coffees from various regions of Ethiopia as they come ripe.
-This allows Catalyst Trade to keep a fresh crop supply, helps farmers optimize their sales and income, and gives roasters the consistency that they can build their sourcing programs upon.
-This is one of the effective ways to source coffee responsibly!
+The farmers need to sell most of their harvests to be able to make a fair living.
+Community lot is one way to ensure higher sale volumes for producers.